 - alleged violations of a protective order, and

-- certain aggravated offenses involving driving under the influence (DUI), such as Vehicle Code 23153 VC California’s “DUI causing injury” law or Penal Code 191.5(b) PC California’s “vehicular manslaughter while intoxicated law”.12
+- certain aggravated offenses involving driving under the influence (DUI), such as Vehicle Code 23153 VC California’s “DUI causing injury” law or Penal Code 191.5(b) PC California’s “vehicular manslaughter while intoxicated law”.4

 If you or your attorney fails to appear (commonly referred to as an FTA), the court will generally issue a California bench warrant.
-A California bench warrant authorizes law enforcement officers to arrest you and bring you directly to court.
+A authorizes law enforcement officers to arrest you and bring you directly to court.

 Failing to appear on a felony case may trigger a separate felony charge.
 Failing to appear on a misdemeanor case is a misdemeanor.13

-You will want to bring your attorney, if you hire one, as well as any paperwork you may have received from the police, the jail, and/or your bail bondsman.
+You will want to bring your attorney as well as any paperwork the police, jail, or bail bondsmen gave you.
 If you have documents or evidence that could aid in your defense, you will probably want to bring those as well.
-You will likely leave the arraignment hearing with:
+You will likely leave the arraignment with:

-- a copy of the formal complaint that has been filed against you, and
+- a copy of the formal complaint that prosecutors filed against you,

-- possibly a copy of the police report pertaining to your case.14
+- possibly a copy of the police report pertaining to your case, and

 The arraignment presents your first opportunity to enter a “plea” in the case.
 Whether or not you choose to do so – or attempt to continue the case – will depend on your individual circumstances.
 If you enter a plea, it will either be: